OWASP/www-project-it-grc/README.md

 ### **Compliance**

+Stay compliant with cybersecurity frameworks.
 The platform also can be used to show compliance with legal, external or other compliance requirements like PCI, NIST, CIS Controls and OWASP.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/83e2d39b-59d1-423a-9a98-7d4e144dd2a4">